coco875/CharMaker/README.md

 # CharMaker
- a creator of character in game
+a plugin for RPG Maker MZ to create character in game